 Guests with disabilities (hearing or vision impairment) attending Commencement and needing assistance or special accommodations should contact the Office of the Registrar at least two weeks prior.

 A few sections for guests in wheelchairs are available along the second level of Bill Greehey Arena.
-For individuals who plan to sit in this section, they will be allowed one person to remain with them in the area.
+Individuals sitting in this section may have one person remain with them in the area.
 Due to limited seats, seating in these sections is on a first-come, first-served basis.